sib-swiss/single-cell-training/docs/day1/introduction_cellranger.md

 - Explain what kind of information single cell RNA-seq can give you to answer a biological question
 - Describe essential considerations during the design of a single cell RNA-seq experiment
 - Describe the pros and cons of different single cell sequencing methods
-- Load single cell data into R
-- Explain the basic structure of a `Seurat` object and extract count data and metadata
+- Use cellranger to:
+    - To align reads and generate count tables
-- Perform a basic quality control by:
+    - Perform basic QC on alignments and counts
-    - Evaluating the percentage of UMIs originating from mitochondrial genes
-    - Detecting doublets

 ## Material